yorick2/sql-library/README.md

 | 4  | foo4  |

 ## Importers
-src/Importer/SimpleImporter.php
-src/Importer/OneManyImporter.php
+src/Importer/SimpleImporter.php     import 1 table of data in a csv
+- getSimpleManyManySqlText() : generate SQL to import a tsv or csv into a single table

+src/Importer/OneManyImporter.php    import 2 tables of data in a csv, linked by column data provided
-src/Importer/ManyManyImporter.php Import a tsv or csv, one-one relationships into a many-many database
+- getSimpleManyManySqlText() : generate SQL to import a tsv or csv into a one-many database

+src/Importer/ManyManyImporter.php   import 2 tables of data in a csv, linked by a 3rd pivot table
+- getSimpleManyManySqlText() : generate SQL to import a simple 1-1
+- getSplitRecordsWithCommasSqlText() : update an existing database by splitting rows where a column contains comma separated lists
+- getPivotTableImportSqlText() : generate SQL to import pivot table

 ## Reducers
 Delete rows from 2 tables linked together, leaving the defined qty of rows.
 Leaving valid linked data. src/reducer/OneManyImporter.php src/reducer/ManyManyImporter.php

 ## Testing
+### native
+add test files to a native setup for sql to import during tests cp "<<path to repo>>/tests/data" /tmp

 ### Docker
-add test files to docker sql instance docker cp "<<path to repo>>/tests/data" <<sql docker name>>:/tmp e.g. docker cp "<<path to repo>>/tests/data" mysql_1:/tmp
+add test files to docker sql instance to import during tests docker cp "<<path to repo>>/tests/data" /tmp e.g. docker cp "<<path to repo>>/tests/data" mysql_1:/tmp